 Can you see yourself working abroad or using a foreign language at some point in your career?
 As the world becomes smaller and boundaries dissolve, such opportunities will be increasingly available for the next generation of scientists.
-If you enjoy languages, but your main interest lies with chemistry, then our Chemistry with a Modern Language, which has a 98% student satisfaction rating, programme might be for you.
+If you enjoy languages, but your main interest lies with chemistry, then our Chemistry with a Modern Language programme might be for you.

 Each year contains 120 credits of taught material, which is delivered in modules that are typically worth 10 or 20 credits.